 While its true that the GPU and the Network adapter are among the two most common hardware devices that give you big issues in ‘Linux’ since you’re buying a laptop, it’s always good practice to research the compatibility of the audio, the touch-pad and the keyboard & its associated features (for instance, my old Dell’s Backlit keyboard had a minor issue under ‘Linux’.
 Backlit keyboards can give minor issues in ‘Linux’, again, it’s from experience) as well.

 Search the ‘User Reviews’ (While you’re at it)

 On websites such as Amazon.com, you can actually search for user feedback (‘reviews’) for certain keywords.
-This is extremely useful because you can easily search for a keyword or two in an entire section consisting hundreds or even thousands of user feed-back within a matter of seconds.
-I advice you to use keywords such as ‘linux’ or ‘ubuntu’ or ‘linux mint’ or any other ‘Linux’ distribution, as long as it is a popular one.
+This is extremely useful because you can easily search for a keyword or two in an entire section consisting of hundreds or even thousands of user feedback within a matter of seconds.
+I advise you to use keywords such as ‘Linux or ‘ubuntu’ or ‘Linux mint’ or any other ‘Linux’ distribution, as long as it is a popular one.
 If someone who has already purchased the laptop has attempted to run a ‘Linux’ distribution on it, using this method you can always find out what happened.

 - If it’s too ‘hot’, wait 2-3 months: